Unboxed-Software/solana-course/content/basic-solana-mobile.md

 }
 ```

-### 11. CounterButton.tsx
+### 10. CounterButton.tsx

-Finally we have our last component, the `CounterButton`.
+Finally, we have our last component, the `CounterButton`.
 This button will do the following:

 - Call `transact` to get access to a mobile wallet
 - Authorize the session with `authorizeSession`